tomwhite007/rename-angular-component/src/rename-angular-component/suffix-removal/README.md

 ## 🔧 Repairing Namespace Collisions

 If you encounter namespace collisions after running the suffix removal tool, you can use an AI agent to help identify and fix them systematically.
-Here's a prompt and strategies for effective repair:
+Here's a prompt with strategies for effective repair (Just copy and paste everything below **'AI Agent Prompt'** to the end of this file):

 ## AI Agent Prompt